Medical and Mental Health

 - Frostbite: loss of feeling and color around the face, fingers, and toe; numbness; white or grayish-yellow skin; firm or waxy skin

-- Get person to a warm room
+- Get the person to a warm room

 - Soak in warm water or use body heat to warm

-- Do not massage or use a heating pad
+- Do not massage or use a heating pad to generate warmth

 - Hypothermia: unusually low body temperature (below 95 degrees is an emergency); shivering; exhaustion; confusion; fumbling hands; memory loss; slurred speech; or drowsiness

-- Get person to a warm room
+- Get the person to a warm room

 - Warm the center of the body first—chest, neck, head, and groin